whipowill/quake-mod-scarlet/README.md

 ### Experimental Features

+- **Melee & Grenades** - pull out your Axe as a melee attack or toss a grenade down the hall
 - **Killing Spree** - game announces when you're on a killstreak and when it ends
 - **Stimpacks & Powerups** - build momentum between fights w/ stimpacks and powerups rewards
 - **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!